stianfro/openshift-etcd-backup/README.md

 # OpenShift etcd backup CronJob

+This fork uploads the backup to S3 compatible object storage instead of storing on a persistent volume.

+---

 This CronJob creates an POD which runs `/usr/local/bin/cluster-backup.sh` on a master-node to create the described backup.
 After finishing, it copies the files to an configured PV and expires old backups according to its configuration.

 The OpenShift 4 backup generates 2 different files with the date when it is performed: